stefanofa/awesome/TOPICS.md

 ## spring

 *   [KevinGrajeda/tailwindcss-spring](https://github.com/KevinGrajeda/tailwindcss-spring) - A plugin for Tailwind CSS that adds spring animations using linear(), define just two parameters and let the plugin do the rest.

-## tailwindcss-plugin

-*   [KevinGrajeda/tailwindcss-spring](https://github.com/KevinGrajeda/tailwindcss-spring) - A plugin for Tailwind CSS that adds spring animations using linear(), define just two parameters and let the plugin do the rest.

-*   [romboHQ/tailwindcss-motion](https://github.com/romboHQ/tailwindcss-motion) - tailwindcss-motion is a Tailwind CSS Plugin made at RomboHQ.
-It’s a simple, yet powerful, animation library with a simple syntax.

 ## transition